 I usually try not to focus on weight so much as a definitive number, whether it’s on a scale or in a dress size.
 Instead, I remind myself to gauge how I feel in my body and in my clothes.

-I’ve recentlyย found a new gym and am back into my usual training routine, so my body is starting to change again.
-While my weight shouldn’t be definitive of my happiness, it’s something I feel good about.
-This is not only because I feel more comfortable and confident, but because it means I can fight again.
+I’ve recently found a new gym and am back into my usual training routine, so my body is starting to change again.
+While my weight shouldn’t be definitive of my happiness, it’s something I feel good about, because it means I can fight again.
 At the moment, I have to fight at a higher weight than I’m used to, but that’s fine.
 Maybe I’ll get back to where I used to be, and maybe I won’t.
 Part of getting better at all of this is to stop striving to be a certain size or ‘get back’ to anything, as difficult as that is when you’re a fighter.
-I’m doing my best to enjoy and appreciate my body no matter what size it is.
-It’s hard, and I’m not particularly good at it, but that’s OK.
+I’m doing my best to enjoy and appreciate my body, no matter what size it is.
+It’s hard, and I haven’t figured it out yet, but that’s OK.

 Follow Under the Ropes